department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 <div id="supplemental-claim">

-### Add new and relevant evidence
+### Add new and relevant evidence with a Supplemental Claim

+To file, you'll need Decision Review Request: Supplemental Claim (VA Form 20-0995).
-<a href="https://www.vba.va.gov/pubs/forms/VBA-20-0995-ARE.pdf">Download VA Form 20-0995: Supplemental Claim (PDF)</a>
+<a href="https://www.vba.va.gov/pubs/forms/VBA-20-0995-ARE.pdf">Download VA Form 20-0995 (PDF)</a>

-When you choose to file a Supplemental Claim, you're adding new evidence that supports your case or identifying evidence for review.
+When you choose to file a Supplemental Claim, you're adding new and relevant evidence that supports your case or identifying evidence for VA to locate and consider.
 A reviewer will look at all the evidence and determine whether it changes the decision. <br>
 [Learn how to file a Supplemental Claim](/decision-reviews/supplemental-claim/)